-- 45. (1) Subject to the provisions of this section, a Joint Negotiation Council may be formed, by a combination of employers, an employer's organization or a combination of employers and an employers organisation on the one hand and on the other hand with one or more trade unions or one or more staff associations, by - - (a) drawing and signing an agreed upon constitution which shall govern the operations of the proposed Joint Negotiation Council; and - (b) after satisfying the provisions of paragraph (a), applying in writing to, and obtaining the approval of, the Minister for the registration of the proposed Joint Negotiation Council.
+45. (1) Subject to the provisions of this section, a Joint Negotiation Council may be formed, by a combination of employers, an employees' organization or a combination of employers and an employers organisation on the one hand and on the other hand with one or more trade unions or one or more staff associations, by -

+(a) drawing and signing an agreed upon constitution which shall govern the operations of the proposed Joint Negotiation Council; and (b) after satisfying the provisions of paragraph (a), applying in writing to, and obtaining the approval of, the Minister for the registration of the proposed Joint Negotiation Council.

-- (2) On receipt of the application for registration for a Council, which shall include a copy of the proposed constitution of the Council, the Minister, after consulting any interested party and, after being satisfied - - (a) that the parties to the Council are sufficiently employees representative of employees and employers within the industry and area for which it seeks registration; - (b) that it is desirable and practicable to establish a Council in the circumstances; - (c) that the proposed constitution is suitable, with particular reference to the provisions of section 46, shall publish a notice in the Gazette of the establishment of a Joint Negotiation Council for the industry or area concerned within sixty days of the submission of the application under subsection (1).
+(2) On receipt of the application for registration for a Council, which shall include a copy of the proposed constitution of the Council, the Minister, after consulting any interested party and, after being satisfied -

+- (a) that the parties to the Council are sufficiently representative of employees and employers within the industry or area for which it seeks registration; - (b) that it is desirable and practicable to establish a Council in the circumstances; - (c) that the proposed constitution is suitable, with particular reference to the provisions of section 46, shall publish a notice in the Gazette of the establishment of a Joint Negotiation Council for the industry or area concerned within sixty days of the submission of the application under sub-section (1).

-- (3) If the Minister is not satisfied that the requirements in sub-sections (1) and (2) had been complied with or that the establishment of a Joint Negotiation Council is desirable or practicable, the Minister shall within thirty days of receiving their application so inform the applicant in writing, stating the reason for the Minister's decision, provided that where the reason for the decision is that the constitution is not suitable, the Minister shall indicate the amendments which, in the Minister's opinion, would make the constitution suitable and invite the parties to submit a fresh application which incorporates the amendments. - (4) If the Minister has taken action as provided in sub-section (3) or the Minister has failed to publish the notice in sub-section (2) within sixty days of the submission of the application under sub-section (1) the party or parties which submitted the application may refer the matter to the Court. - (5) Upon receiving reference made to it under sub-section (4) the Court, after hearing any interested party and if it is satisfied that the requirements in sub-sections (1) and (2) have been complied with and that the establishment of a Joint Negotiation Council in the industry or area named in the reference is desirable and practicable, shall direct the Minister to establish a Joint Negotiation Council for the industry or area subject to any amendment the Court may make and the Minister shall thereupon establish such Joint Negotiation Council by notice published in the Gazette. - (6) Any dispute or ambiguity over a Joint Negotiation Council's scope of registration and its applicability to any employer or group of employers or industry may be referred by an affected party to the Court for determination.
+(3) If the Minister is not satisfied that the requirements in sub-sections (1) and (2) had been complied with or that the establishment of a Joint Negotiation Council is desirable or practicable, the Minister shall within thirty days of receiving the application so inform the applicant in writing, stating the reason for the Minister's decision, provided that where the reason for the decision is that the constitution is not suitable, the Minister shall indicate the amendments which, in the Minister's opinion, would make the constitution suitable and invite the parties to submit a fresh application which incorporates the amendments.

+(4) If the Minister has taken action as provided in subsection (3) or the Minister has failed to publish the notice referred to in subsection (2) within sixty (60) days of the submission of the application under subsection (1) the party or parties which submitted the application may refer the matter to court.

+(5) Upon receiving reference made to it under subsection (4) the court, after hearing any interested party and if it is satisfied that the requirement of subsection (1) and (2) have been complied with and that the establishment of a Joint Negotiation Council in the industry or area named in the reference if desirable and practicable, shall direct the Minister to establish a Joint Negotiation Council for the industry or area subject to any amendment the court may make and the Minister shall thereupon establish such a Joint Negotiation Council by notice published in the Gazette.

+(6) Any dispute or ambiguity over a Joint Negotiation Council's scope of registration and its applicability to any employer of ground of employers or industry may be referred by an affected party to the court for determination.

-Constitution of Joint Negotiation Councils.
+Amendment of Joint Negotiation Councils